Justin Mott: Career

 Mott was heavily influenced by Magnum photographer Philip Jones Griffiths' book Agent Orange: Collateral Damage in Viet Nam.
 In 2005 Mott traveled to Vietnam to work on his own documentary project about Agent Orange victims.
 His project, titled "Legacy of Horror", was later published in Newsweek, awarded the Marty Forscher Fellowship for humanistic photography by the Parsons School of Design in New York, and published in the PDN Annual Photography Awards Issue.

 In 2007 Mott moved to Hanoi to work as a photojournalist.
 He has been working as a contributing photographer for The New York Times in Southeast Asia since 2007.
 Mott has photographed over 100 diverse assignments for the Times covering a wide spectrum of topics throughout the region.

-In 2009, Mott founded Mott Visuals, a commercial photography and video production business.
+In 2009, Mott founded Mott Visuals, a commercial photography and video production house based in Vietnam.

 In 2013 Mott's work "Changing Face of Vietnam" was featured on the BBC.

+In 2019 Mott started an online photography educational platform ASKMOTT and accompanying YouTube channel.

+In 2019 his personal project photographing the beauty of Vietnam was featured in National Geographic.

+In 2020 Mott's conservation photography documentary of the last northern white rhino was featured in Leica's Global Witness Campaign.

 Mott is currently working on a long term personal project titled "Kindred Guardians" dedicated to photographing the stories of people around the world who dedicate their lives to animal welfare and animal conservation.